acceleratedscience/openad-website/main/docs/model-service/deploying-models.md

 ### Spinning Up a Service

-1. Install any service by its `git@github` url, which you can find in the service's GitHub repo under the `<> Code` button.
+1. Install any service by its `git@github` url, which you can find in the [service's GitHub repo](/docs/model-service/available-models.md) under the `<> Code` button.
-    To spin up the Property inference service:
+    To spin up the SMI-TED service for example:

     ```shell
-    catalog model service from 'git@github.com:acceleratedscience/property_inference_service.git' as prop
+    catalog model service from 'git@github.com:acceleratedscience/openad-service-smi-ted.git' as smi_ted
     ```

 2. Start the service – this can take up to 10 minutes

     ```shell
-    model service up prop
+    model service up smi_ted
     ```

 3. Check if the service is ready